space space space

 Alcoholics Anonymous (AA) groups (and Al-Anon groups for the family of an alcoholic) can be useful to an extent.
 The problem is that these groups simply offer a watered-down, secular version of Catholic Christianity, and many people who don’t really know what religion is make such groups into their own “religion.”
 Therefore, as you have seen, some meetings are as far from Catholicism as hell is from heaven.

-All 12-Step programs begin with two steps whose essential purpose is to admit one’s total helplessness and to make a total surrender to God.
-But, oh, many persons have gone through all twelve steps—several times—and have given only a tacit nod to the first two steps.
+All 12-Step programs begin with two steps whose essential purpose is to admit one’s total helplessness and to make a total surrender to a “higher power”.
+But, oh, many persons have gone through all twelve steps—sometimes several times—and have given only a tacit nod to the first two steps.

-The truth is, if people lived the Catholic faith as it is supposed to be lived, there wouldn’t be any problems with addictions in the first place.
+The truth is, if anyone actually took the (missing) Third Step and lived in love for God as love is supposed to be lived, there wouldn’t be any problems with addictions in the first place.
+Why?
+Because any addiction amounts to worshipping something other than God.

 Addictions: Their Core and Strength